OxWearables/wearable-teaching/_posts/2021-11-22-prac1-device-setup.md

 # Fundamentals of Sensing, Setting up devices

 ### Overview
-Over the next few of days, you will be collecting and analysing your own physical activity data using two devices: a wearable camera and a wrist-mounted accelerometer.
+Over the next few days, you will be collecting and analysing your own physical activity data using two devices: a wearable camera and a wrist-mounted accelerometer.

 By going through this practical, we hope that you will learn more about how innovative technologies such as wearable cameras and accelerometers are being used in health and social research.
 You might also find it interesting to see how many different activities you do in a day and where you spend the majority of your time.

-Our road map of this week will be:
+Our road map for this week will be:

 1. Set up devices and collect your own data.
 2. Extract and annotate wearable camera data.